Stephen Paea: Professional career

+Pre-draft

-At the 2011 NFL Combine, Paea set an official record of 49 repetitions in the 225-pound bench press.
+At the 2011 NFL Combine, Paea had the second most reps on bench press with 49 repetitions in the 225-pound bench press.

 Chicago Bears

-Paea was selected with the 53rd overall pick in the second round of the 2011 NFL Draft by the Chicago Bears.
+Paea was selected with the 53rd overall pick in the second round of the 2011 NFL draft by the Chicago Bears.
 On July 29, 2011, he signed a 4-year contract with the Chicago Bears.

 In a Sunday Night Football game on October 16 against the Minnesota Vikings, as well as his NFL debut, Paea sacked Donovan McNabb in the end zone for a safety, being the first Bears player to record a safety in his debut since at least 1970.

 In 2012, Paea and Nick Roach were awarded the Brian Piccolo Award.

-After the 2012 NFL Draft, Paea was reunited with Oregon State teammate Brandon Hardin.
+After the 2012 NFL draft, Paea was reunited with Oregon State teammate Brandon Hardin.

 During the preseason, Paea injured his left ankle during a workout but started in the season opener against the Indianapolis Colts.

 Washington Redskins

-On March 10, 2015, Paea signed a four-year contract with the Washington Redskins, to play defensive end in their 3-4 defense.
+On March 10, 2015, Paea signed a four-year contract with the Washington Redskins, to play defensive end in their 3–4 defense.
 On December 11, the team placed him on injured reserve with a Grade 2 toe sprain.
 He appeared in 11 games (one start), registering 19 tackles and 1.5 sacks.
 He was released by the team on August 30, 2016.